theheking/babs-rna-seq/practical_overview/Week2_Exploring_Dataset.md

 * * *

-Licensed under CC-BY 4.0 2018–2022 by [The Carpentries](https://carpentries.org/)
+Adapted from the Data Carpentry Intro to Command Line -shell genomics https://datacarpentry.org/shell-genomics/

-Licensed under CC-BY 4.0 2016–2018 by [Data Carpentry](http://datacarpentry.org)
+Licensed under CC-BY 4.0 2018–2021 by The Carpentries Licensed under CC-BY 4.0 2016–2018 by Data Carpentry